 You should always contact the IT group when purchasing new IT equipment, such as computers, monitors, computer accessories, tablets, printing devices and photocopiers.
 We are not able to provide support for every single brand or model.
-The equipment we recommend is the same as that which LTH has on its internal website (in Swedish).
 You can find prices in LUPIN.

 When you purchase a computer through us, contact helpdesk [at] biol [dot] lu [dot] se and tell them which standard model you were thinking to buy.
 We then order your computer and install the required software to ensure it is ready to use.

 We recommend a laptop connected to an external monitor with keyboard and mouse.
 If you need a more powerful computer, you could consider having a desktop computer that can be remotely controlled where necessary using a simpler laptop.

 Shared printers are spread out through the building.
 If you still need your own printer, you should buy one that is directly connected to the computer via USB and not via the network.